Evertiq - TSMC's looking to expand with new chip plant in Japan

 TSMC's looking to expand with new chip plant in Japan

-C. C. Wei, CEO of the semiconductor manufacturing giant announced during an online earnings briefing the company's intention to build a specialty technology fab in Japan.
+During an online earnings briefing, TSMC CEO C. C. Wei, announced the company's intention to build a specialty technology fab in Japan.

 "We are expanding our manufacturing footprint to extend and enhance our competitive advantage in providing industry-leading technologies," C. C. Wei said.
-While these plans still are subject to approval by the company's Board of Directors, TSMC Japanese expansion plans has received strong support from both its customers and the Japanese government, the CEo says.
+While the expansion is still subject to approval by the company's Board of Directors, the plan has received strong support from both the company's customers and the Japanese government, the CEO explains.
 The plan for the new fab is to utilise 22, 28-nanometer technology for semiconductor wafer fabrication.
 Construction is currently scheduled to begin in 2022 and production is targeted to start in May 2024, that is if all the puzzle pieces fall together.
 However, as the Japanese expansion plan is still pending approval from the board of directors, details such as the size of the investment and capacity was not disclosed.
 "TSMC is working closely with our customers to plan our capacity and investing in leading-edge and specialty technologies to support their demand," the CEO said.

+TSMC's looking to expand with new chip plant in Japan During an online earnings briefing, TSMC CEO C. C. Wei, announced the company's intention to build a specialty technology fab in Japan.

+Bosch to set up R&D centre for automotive electronics in Ireland The German engineering and technology company has announced that it will establish an automotive R&D centre in Limerick, Ireland, creating over 30 new jobs over the course of the next two year.

 New Yorker Electronics acquires Omni-Pro Franchised distributor of passive electronic components and discrete semiconductors, New Yorker Electronics, announces that it has acquired Omni Pro Electronics, Inc., an electronic component distributor, located in Addison, Texas.